 7. If an employer fails to provide a written substantiation of the grounds for terminating a labour agreement within seven calendar days after an employee submits the request, the employee may appeal in court against the employer’s decision on terminating the labour agreement within 30 calendar days.
 In this case, the burden of proof for determining facts of the dispute shall lie on the employer.
 If per paragraph 4 of this Article an employee does not request the employer a written substantiation of the grounds for terminating the labour agreement, an employee may appeal in court against the employer’s decision on terminating the labour agreement within 30 calendar days after receiving an employer’s notification about terminating a labour agreement.

-8. If employer’s decision on terminating the labour agreement is declared void by the court, the employer shall be obliged, under the court decision, to reinstate the person whose labour agreement was terminated or pay compensation as defined by the court.
+8. If employer’s decision on terminating the labour agreement is declared void by the court, the employer shall be obliged, under the court decision, to reinstate the person whose labour agreement was terminated, or to provide the person with an equivalent job or pay compensation as defined by the court.

 9. In addition to reinstatement or compensation, imposed as alternative of reinstatement defined in paragraph 8 of this Article, employee may claim compensation of lost income from the date of termination of labour relations till the enforcement date of a court’s judgment on voidance of the dismissal.
 While deciding the amount of lost income, the court shall factor the severance payment received by the employee per paragraph one or two of the given article and/or the amount of any remuneration earned by an employee from other employment during the period between the dismissal and court’s judgment on voidance of the dismissal.